Home

 This command makes Alexa jump back to the previous station on your playlist

-Alexa will announce the station name just as you have written it in your playlist
+Alexa will announce the station name as it appears in your playlist

 To summarise...